 We highly recommend plugging some numbers into a loan calculator to help get a more accurate picture of your payment.

 Financing is another factor to consider.
 Many times, a credit union will offer the most favorable terms for a new or used car.
 To avoid shopping out of your price range and wasting your time, you might consider contacting a lender and getting pre-approved.

 Even if you’re not going to ultimately purchase a car online, it’s good to know how to buy a car online, and it’s a great place to start before you go to the dealership.
 You can research makes and models, reviews, fair pricing guidelines, safety scores and check inventory online at several lots near you.

 Identify Realistic Options

-As you complete your online research, you might want to narrow your make and model options down to no more than three possibilities.
+As you complete your online research, you might want to narrow your make and model options down to no more than three possibilities, especially when buying a new car.
 Even if you strongly favor one particular vehicle, it’s good to have an open mind.
 Pricing and features on a comparable model may land you in the driver seat of a second or third choice, and that’s fine if your shopping with price in mind.
 And, if you’re someone who hates the dealership experience, having a focus will save you time.